Students who receive financial aid

 |Average Indirect Costs:|

-*Room cost is an average.
+*Room cost is the standard.
 Additional charges may apply depending on room assignment, and meal plan selection.

 **This allowance is for non-resident living expenses.
 Students who provide sufficient documentation of an off campus apartment rental agreement will have their allowance increased to $8,394 resulting in a total cost of attendance of $47,809.